anushreemenon/fa18-202-mavericks/sharwari-phadnis-journal.md

 Week 4: (11/22 to 11/30)
 What tasks did I work on / complete?
+- Worked on System Sequence Diagrams for Use Case Specifications of the game.
 - Implemented Observer Pattern for notifying the Actors such as Logs, Cars, Coins and Target about the finish line.
 - Improved finish line experience.
 - Worked on finalizing Player's avatar.
-- Fixed minor bugs.
+- Fixed bugs.
-- Tested end to end game functionaity by corssing all the 3 levels.
+- Tested end to end game functionality by crossing all the 3 levels.
+- Created Ad video for the game.

 What am I planning to work on next?<br>
-Working on polishing the game and making video for the game.
+All tasks completed

 What tasks are blocked waiting on another team member?

-No blocking items, so far.
+No blocking items.